jamesoh3928/MoonRust/docs/Final.md

 We had multiple challenges throughout the projects and we were able to find solutions for most of them by trying different approaches.
 The details of the different approaches we took can be found in the _Different Approaches_ section.

-1. Parsing left recursion
+1. **Parsing left recursion**

+--TODO-- (Matt, Renee: add more)
-Detail: can be found in _Different Approaches_ section.
+Detail: Nom is a top-down parser, meaning that the left recursive syntax rule will be an issue when it is used to build a parser.
+More details can be found in _Different Approaches_ section.

-Lesson: --TODO-- (Matt, Renee)
+Lesson: Different strategies to parse left recursive syntax rule.

-2. Implementing Environment
+2. **Implementing Environment**

-Detail: Unlike Rust, in Lua multiple variables can own the same value, we had to use a lot of `Rc` and `RefCell` to allow multiple ownership and some interior mutability.
-Also, a Lua function can act as a closure, meaning it can capture variables where it is defined.
+Detail: Unlike Rust, in Lua multiple variables can own the same value, we had to use a lot of `Rc` and `RefCell` to allow multiple owners and interior mutability.
+Also, a Lua function can act as a closure, meaning it can capture variables when it is defined.
 This means that we either have to identify variables that are being captured or capture the environment where the closure is defined.
-This was a tricky problem to solve but we found a solution by wrapping `EnvTable` with Rc so that the function can capture an environment where it is defined, and separating scopes in `Env` with `None`.
+This was a tricky problem to solve but we found a solution by wrapping `EnvTable` with `Rc` and `RefCell` so that the function can capture an environment where it is defined and separating scopes in `Env` with `None` to avoid variables that are defined after closure being captured.
 More details of our solution can be found in the _Different Approaches_ section.

-Lesson: Although Rust has strong ownership and alias rule, we can use Rc and RefCell to enforce some behaviors that require multiple owners.
+Lesson: Although Rust has strict ownership and alias rule, we can use `Rc` and `RefCell` to enforce some behaviors that require multiple owners.
 However, this may increase some overhead since the ownership rules will be enforced during the runtime.
 Another lesson we learned was that there are various ways to establish invariants for `Rc` and `RefCell`, and we need to be careful which invariant we establish (eg. some invariant may require to use of `unsafe` while other does not).

-3. Lifetime parameters
+3. **Lifetime parameters**

-Detail: Since the function can be called multiple times, we need to store a reference to the function body when the function is defined (same for the loops).
-This means the Lua function needs to point to a `Block` inside AST.
+Detail: Since the function can be called multiple times, we need to store a reference to the function body inside AST when the function is defined (same for the loops).
+This means a Lua function needs to point to a `Block` inside AST.
 This also means that we need **lifetime parameters** because our types will be storing references.
-Because the Lua function is pointing to a block in AST, the Lua function is a variant of LuaValue, and Environment stores LuaValue, this means that we need to expand lifetime parameters across all of these types.
+A Lua function is pointing to a block in AST, a Lua function is a variant of `LuaValue`, and Environment stores `LuaValue`, which means that we need to expand lifetime parameters across all of these types.

 Lesson: Enhanced understanding of the lifetime parameter, that they are used to link the lifetime of different references.
+Also, linking up wrong lifetimes might give you an error message that is not directly related to the lifetime, which might be hard to debug.

-4. Following some unique behaviors of Lua
+4. **Following some unique behaviors of Lua**

 Detail: Lua has some unique behaviors.
 For instance, the condition of repeat until loop in Lua can access local variables that are defined inside the loop.
-This required different approach from for or while loop because when we are executing the body (`block`) of the loop, we just extended the scope and the scopes were automatically popped when the execution of the `block` is done.
+This required a different approach from for or while loop because when we are executing the body (`block`) of the loop, we just extended the scope, and the scopes were automatically popped when the execution of the `block` is done.
 Since repeat until condition needed to access the local variables inside that body, we could not simply pop the scope after finishing each iteration.
 We created another function `Block::exec_without_pop` specifically for repeat until loop so that we can manually pop the scope when we are executing repeat until loop.
 There were many behaviors like this we needed to consider and we updated our design constantly as we realized the behaviors we missed.

-Lesson: Having a strong understanding of Lua semantics could have reduced our development time since we might have had a stronger design in the beginning.
+Lesson: Having a strong understanding of Lua semantics could have reduced our development time since we had to update our design multiple times.
 However, considering the limited time we had and the nature of software engineering (iterative development), I think our initial design was a good start.
-We still learned some of the things we might want to consider in the initial design process.
-Also, setting up test infrastructure in the early stage can be a huge advantage since it is easy to add edge cases and check if our program is misbehaving.
+We learned things that we might want to consider in the initial design process for future projects.
+Also, setting up test infrastructure in the early stage can be a huge advantage since it is easy to add edge cases and check if our program is misbehaving after changes.

 ## Additional Details